Fisher King: Later medieval works

 The Fisher King is a character in Chrétien's Perceval (1180) which is the first of a series of stories and texts on the subject of Perceval and the Grail.
+In his work, Chrétien did not say how the quester was related to this Fisher King.
+In later romances it is made clear, in the end, that he is the uncle of the quester.
+According to Eugène Vinaver, Chretien's work features two Maimed Kings.

 Parzival was written in 1210 by Wolfram von Eschenbach, thirty years after Perceval.
 Although a different work, it is strikingly similar to Perceval.
-The story revolves around the Grail Quest and once again the main character is Percival or Parzival.
-As in Perceval, Eschenbach's story does not have Parzival ask the healing question initially, which results in him Questing for years.
-However, Eschenbach's Parzival differs from Chrétien's Perceval in three major ways.
+The story revolves around the Grail Quest and once again the main character is Perceval (as Parzival).
+As in Perceval, the story has its protagonist fail to ask the healing question, which results in him Questing for years.
+However, Parzival differs from Perceval in three major ways.
 Firstly, the Fisher King is no longer nameless and is called Anfortas.
 Secondly, Eschenbach thoroughly describes the nature of the wound; it is a punishment for wooing a woman who is not meant for him (every Grail keeper is to marry the woman the Grail determines for him), and it causes him immense pain.
 Lastly, Parzival comes back to cure the Fisher King.
 Parzival, unlike its predecessor Perceval, has a definitive ending.
+The quester is the son of Herzeloyde, who is the sister of Anfortas.